zuhairbhatti/Poems_madlibs/README.md

 Also used bootstrap which was imported in the main.js file to add a basic styling

 The program starts on the localhost:8080/create page where the user adds their 3 nouns, 3 adjs, 3 advs, 3 prepostions, and 3 verbs.
-When they click 'Add Item' their poem is created!
-To view the poem go to 'All Items'
+When they click 'Add Poem' their poem is created!
+To view the poem go to 'All Poems', a link to 'All Poems' is in the footer as well as the header for easier access.
+A disclaimer, once you press 'Add Poem', the word slots do not clear automatically, and you have to go to all poems manually.
+But going back to 'Add Poem' after will have a blank slate.

 To install the proper packages and scripts one will need to run the following commands: